rgordonr/groups_lab/RA_info.md

 - <a href="{{ site.baseurl }}/Lovaglia 2003 the power of experiments.pdf">Lovaglia (2003)</a>
 - <a href="{{ site.baseurl }}/Lucas 2003 the problem of external validity.pdf">Lucas (2003)</a>

+Don't forget to complete your bio!
+You can email it to me (along with a photo) at rrinderk@umd.edu